- Solid waste

 - Solid Waste Woodburning Facility Plan of Operation Application (Form 4400-285)

-There are some exemptions from DNR's requirements, depending on factors such as the size of the facility and how the end product will be used.
-Please contact the DNR environmental program associate for the county where the facility will be located to help you determine whether your facility falls under one of the exemptions.
+There are some exemptions from the DNR's requirements, depending on factors such as the size of the facility and how the end product will be used.
+The DNR has developed application forms to help streamline the approval of these uses, including the reuse of recycled shingles, lead-painted concrete and street sweepings.
+Before completing one of these forms, please contact the DNR environmental program associate for the county where the facility will be located to help you determine whether your facility falls under one of the exemptions.

 For more information and lists of currently licensed facilities, see waste facility and transporter licenses